Basic Questions to ask Yourself before starting a web presence to ensure that you get the right site for you and gets results

 Find a reputable Web Partner with the right proven experience and the resulting positive Testimonials.

-1. Project Manager defines the brief with the Client, pages required, layout etcWhat are the stages of creating a good web presence
+1. Project Manager defines the brief or plan with the Client, aims and objevtives, pages required, layout content etc.

 Then the real work begins, as you try to promote your website to drive business.

 A good web partner can do all five stages or better still can work with others for parts of the project, Clients can make that call.
 You may have a favoured graphic designer or developer or digital marketer, you want to include in the project.